Photo credit: Archidiocèse de Sherbrooke

 Presentation

-Inaugurated in 1957, the Saint-Michel Basilica-Cathedral stands proudly in the city of Sherbrooke.
-Its Gothic-inspired majestic arches and ogival windows are the work of architect Louis-Napoléon Audet, who designed several churches including the Basilica of Sainte-Anne-de-Beaupré.
-The Basilica-Cathedral is dedicated to Saint Michael the Archangel, patron saint of police officers and soldiers.
-Many works of art can be admired there, including the magnificent stained glass windows above the nave and the choir.
-On site, visitors can also see the shrine of Blessed Marie-Léonie Paradis or the private chapel of the archbishopric.
+Inaugurated in 1957, the Saint-Michel Basilica-Cathedral proudly overlooks the city of Sherbrooke.
+Its majestic arches and pointed arch windows, inspired by Gothic architecture, are the work of architect Louis-Napoléon Audet, who also designed several churches, including the Sainte-Anne-de-Beaupré Basilica.
+It took him 40 years for his vision to fully come to life as we know it today.
+The Basilica-Cathedral is dedicated to the Archangel Saint Michael, who is notably the patron saint of police officers and soldiers.
+Visitors can admire numerous works of art, including the magnificent stained-glass windows in the nave and choir.
+On-site, one can also pray before the reliquary of Saint Marie-Léonie Paradis, visit the Museum of the Little Sisters of the Holy Family, or tour the archbishop’s private chapel by reservation.

 (Website available in French only)